FreddyWordingham/CodeCraft/src/rules_to_live_by.md

 Every line of code you write is a line of code that can be misunderstood and misused.
 Code is a liability, not an asset!

-However, also be wary of oversimplifying to the point of obfuscation.
+However, be wary of oversimplifying to the point of obfuscation.
 Sometimes, a bit more code can significantly enhance readability and maintainability.
 For instance, explicit code in Python, even if slightly longer, is often preferred over cryptic one-liners for clarity.